What is the difference between prepaid funerals, funeral bonds and funeral insurance?

 The risks:

 The plan only covers what is explicitly listed in the contract.
 If your family wants anything additional at the time (a different coffin, flowers, a service that was not included), they pay the difference out of pocket.
-Families have reported that very old plans, taken out decades ago, credit only a small fixed amount against a modern funeral, leaving thousands of dollars in top-up charges for things the plan never listed, such as transport, mortuary care or an after-hours transfer.
+Families have reported that very old plans, taken out decades ago, credit only a small fixed amount against a modern funeral, leaving thousands of dollars in top-up charges for things the plan never listed, including transport, mortuary care or an after-hours transfer.
 This is an illustrative pattern, not a single confirmed case.
 Read what your plan actually covers, and what it does not.

 Provider insolvency is the other risk.
 If the funeral provider goes out of business, your prepaid funds may not be fully protected.
 Protection varies by state.
 Some states require prepaid funds to be held in a trust or invested in a funeral bond; others have weaker requirements.